zalando/restful-api-guidelines/security/Security.md

 ## {{ book.must }} Define and Assign Access Rights (Scopes)

 Every API needs to define access rights, called scopes here, and every endpoint needs to have at least one scope assigned.
-Scopes are defined by a name and a description once per API specification, as shown in the previous section.
+Scopes are defined by name and description per API specification, as shown in the previous section.
 Please refer to the following rules when creating scope names:

 ```
 <api-scope> ::= <api-standard-scope> |            -- should be sufficient for majority of use cases